Vernoxvernax/willhaben-api/README.md

 ___

-See [**Redocly/openapi-starter**](https://github.com/Redocly/openapi-starter) for more information about to build the documentation with redocly.
+See [**Redocly/openapi-starter**](https://github.com/Redocly/openapi-starter) for more information about how to build the documentation with redocly.